Dalvii/plex-library-export/README.md

 Export Plex libraries at image format for a better preview of what you have on your Plex.
 Items will be set in 7x7 format.

+` CAUTION: (unique mode only) BIG LIBRAIRIES WITH MORE THAN 525 ITEMS WILL NOT WORK DUE OF A LIMITATION OF PNG IMAGE, I'M WORKING ON A FIX THAT WILL ARRIVE SOON !! (sorry for that)`

 ## Node install
 You need Node.js to run this script: [Download](https://nodejs.org/en/download/) Then download the repo,